kevinbeaudoin/stock-mock/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run analyze`

+Build the project and run a basic package analyzer so we can review the package content and size.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**